Table of Contents

 To complete the basic framework, add a trim, or hardware, like knobs and pulls.
 Examine the cabinet for stability and alignment, remove any extra glue, and check for loose connections.
 Now that you’re finished, take a look at your masterpiece!

-At first sight, assembling RTA kitchen cabinets may appear simple, but a few mistakes can make the process incredibly difficult.
-By avoiding these typical mistakes, you can improve the finish, save time, and avoid damage:
+At first sight, assembling RTA kitchen cabinets may appear simple.
+However, making mistakes is human.
+If you make a few mistakes, they make the process incredibly difficult.

-- Ignoring the instructions: A lot of do-it-yourselfers jump right in, thinking that every cabinet fits together in the same way.
-In actuality, different manufacturers employ various mechanisms; some employ brackets or dowels, while others use cam locks.
+Many do-it-yourselfers make the mistake of assuming that every cabinet fits together in the same way.
+In actuality, different manufacturers employ various mechanisms.
+Some employ brackets or dowels, while others use cam locks.
 Before beginning, always spend a few minutes reading the entire instruction manual.

-- Hardware loss or confusion: It’s simple to use the incorrect cam fitting in the wrong place or misplace a screw, which can result in instability or obvious gaps.
-To keep hardware organized ahead of time, use labeled containers.
+It’s simple to use the incorrect cam fitting in the wrong place or misplace a screw.
+These errors can result in instability or noticeable gaps.
+To keep hardware organized, use labeled containers.

-- Forgetting to check for squareness and levelness: If your panels are not precisely square or your cabinets are not level, you will encounter problems while installing drawers, doors, or aligning several cabinets side by side.
-At every stage of assembly, make sure to utilize a carpenter’s square and level.
+If your panels are not precisely square or your cabinets are not level, you will encounter problems while installing drawers, doors, or aligning several cabinets side by side.
+At every stage of assembly, make sure to use a carpenter’s square and level.

-- Ignoring test assemblies or dry fits: Before gluing or fastening everything down, do a dry run of the assembly to ensure all the parts fit as planned.
-This procedure can aid in the early detection of warped panels or misaligned holes.
+Before gluing or fastening everything down, do a dry run of the assembly.
+This step helps keep all the parts in place as planned.
+Also, it can help with the early detection of warped panels or misaligned holes.

 - Workspace organization done right: Clear a broad, level area, ideally a sturdy table or padded workbench.
 Before you begin, arrange all of your panels, hardware, and equipment.
 Sort related items into groups and make sure the box is complete.